-Due to the Victorian Government's Rating System Review, at the time this Plan was developed Part 8 - Rates and Charges on Rateable Land of the LGA 1989 had not been written into the LGA 2020.
-Therefore, the Act which governs rates and charges at the time of publication is the LGA 1989.
+Rates and Charges on Rateable Land has not been written into LGA 2020.
+Therefore, the Act which governs rates and charges remains the LGA 1989.

 4.1 Rating Legislation

 In accordance with the LGA 1989 Council may declare the following rates and charges: